harymulyadi/AreaCalc/README.md

 # AreaCalc
-User to calculate are of Convex Shape
+Used to calculate area of Convex Shapes